Module 25: Title Screen and Game Flow

 func _on_continue() -> void:

-# Show save slot selection, then load
+# Show save slot dialog from Module 22

 func _on_settings() -> void: